 Collection and release of information

-Phone numbers and email addresses gathered by The Journal Helpline team will not be used for any promotional reasons.
+Phone numbers and email addresses gathered by The Depression Helpline team will not be used for any promotional reasons.
 They will make sure that any collected personal information is protected from modification, misuse, disclosure, loss and unauthorised access.

-Please contact the Journal Helpline if you would like to access a copy of your personal information or believe that the information they have about you is not recent, complete or accurate.
+Please contact the Depression Helpline if you would like to access a copy of your personal information or believe that the information they have about you is not recent, complete or accurate.
 Every service user has the right to request the correction of any information which relates to you and is inaccurate and is entitled to a copy of the information.